-One of my pure drinking friends on social media left a picture of a beer alcohol free Leffe with the caption:
+One of my pure drinking friends on social media left a picture of beer alcohol-free Leffe with the caption:

 Because there is profit in them hills!

-The growth of alcohol free beverages is at roughly around 23% every year !
-Now coming from a previous advertising and media world I certainly know that marketers won’t spend money on bad products.
+The growth of alcohol-free beverages is at roughly around 23% every year!
+Coming from a previous advertising and media world, I certainly know that marketers won’t spend money on bad products.

 There will be social media feedback, tasting groups and surveys all feeding into the big brand machine.

-Now before we knock it some of these brewers are leading the way and it does not mean craft beers won’t last in the alcohol free market.
+Now before we knock it, some of these brewers lead the way, and it does not mean craft beers won’t last in the alcohol-free market.

 “But what’s the point?”

-This market despite looking like it’s saturated is only just beginning and as the market increases new entrantants to the market will come into play.
+Despite looking like it’s saturated, this market is only just beginning, and as the market increases, new entrants to the market will come into play.